The Rainbow Hunter's Guide to: In Colourful Company Colour Walks

 How can I find out more?

 As I said previously, join the Facebook group to find out about future events.
 You need to request to join, but that's just to ward off spammy accounts, so don't be scared off.
 There's also an In Colourful Company Instagram (don't forget to use the hashtag #incolourfulcompany for all of your colourful pics) and a website, where you'll find a blog full of fun and interesting posts.

 Tell me about the London walk!

 I'm thrilled to be hosting my second London Colour Walk with my pals Erica and Kim.
-We'll be meeting on Saturday 7th July outside Liverpol Street Station at 1pm (trust me, we won't be hard to spot).
 We will be taking you on a tour of Shoreditch's colourful walls for a couple of hours, before heading off for some tasty food close by.
 Join our events page to find out more details closer to the time.
 For now you can watch this little video I made of last year's walk.
 Watching this is making me so excited for July, I really hope you can make it.